 As soon as the functions of the JAK messengers were understood, pharmaceutical companies went to work developing compounds that might block their actions.
 They knew that compounds that could block the action of JAKs (Janus Kinase Inhibitors = “jakinhibs” ) might be useful in fighting abnormal immune-related processes in people – diseases like rheumatoid arthritis, psoriasis, Crohn’s disease and ulcerative colitis.
 The company that devoted the most effort was Pfizer.
 Zoetis is the animal spin-off of the Pfizer Pharmaceutical Company.

 JAK inhibitors, like Apoquel® (oclacitinib) for itching in dogs and the one Pfizer markets for humans with RA, ulcerative colitis or psoriasis: Xeljanz (tofacitinib), pharmacists refer to as “small-molecule” pharmaceuticals.
 That means they are molecules that are small enough to enter the body when you or your pet takes them orally.
-“Large molecule” drugs like the Humira®, Enbrel® or Remicade® you see advertised on TV must be given by injection because those molecules are to large to be absorbed through your stomach and intestines.
+“Large molecule” drugs like the Humira®, Enbrel® or Remicade® you see advertised on TV must be given by injection because those molecules are too large to be absorbed through your stomach and intestines.
 JAK inhibitors like Apoquel® target (“neutralize”) several cytokines that are acting as messenger compounds to produce the inflammation occurring in your allergic dog’s skin.
 With those messenger cytokines blocked, the complex inflammatory process and itching that torments your dog should subside.

-I know of nine JAK-inhibiting compounds that are under development and examination.
+I know of six JAK-inhibiting compounds that are under development and examination.
 Tofacitinib, ruxolitinib, baricitinib, decernotinib, filgotinib, and oclacitinib.
 These compounds differ in their “head groups”- something that affects their stability and potency within the body and, hopefully, influences which JAKs they target most.